 The Smug Snake will rarely be a Draco in Leather Pants, because, as previously stated, he tends to be created intentionally to be loathed by the audience.
 (However, it is possible for this to happen, especially if the character is physically attractive — the Trope Namer himself is an example.)

 Contrast Worthy Opponent and Magnificent Bastard, who inspire respect and/or admiration from their opponents/the audience, and Awesome Ego, whose brash cockiness is part of his or her charm (although any of these may be perceived as a Smug Snake by an audience via Alternative Character Interpretation or simply poor writing).
-See also Smug Super.
+Compare and contrast Smug Super, for when the person's arrogance and ego can actually be backed up with feats.
 Not to be confused with the player characters of Metal Gear, the criminal from The Simpsons, or the principal of Degrassi.

 - Anime & Manga